+You may request a period of performance of one to three years.

-All awards have a period of performance of up to three years, with start date as early as March 1, 2023 and as late as September 1, 2023.
+You may request a period of performance start date between February 1, 2023, and September 1, 2023.

 The period of performance must start on the first day of the month.